Kristina01111000/Drws_site/README.md

 - double check the youtube titles -> i think stephen fixed them

 9/12
-- Fix the youtube link in the youtube  logo to go to fourelementdoctor
 - see if i can see how many people downloaded the wellness check
 - Email fixes